 Whether this will benefit the UK in the short, medium and long term remains to be seen but it will undoubtedly set the UK off on a new legal and political course.

-Either way, it’s an exciting time to be an IP lawyer.
+Either way, it’s an exciting time for the future of intellectual property.